pecan-pine/linux-scripts/README.md

 The "binary compare script".
 A shortcut script for "dcmp ~/linux-scripts ~/.local/bin" to copy my linux-scripts git repository to the local binary directory.

+## chroot-scripts

+Contains scripts for helping log in to linux filesystems from a different drive.
+There is one general version, and one for Gentoo.

 ## colorfunction

 A set of bash functions to make coloring text easier.
 These are meant to be used in other